 - Clean after every use.
-After every use clean your jewelry with a soft cloth to remove the oil and grime that would have stuck to it from the skin grime it could have been exposed to throughout the day.
+After every use, clean your jewelry with a soft cloth to remove the oil and grime that would have stuck to it from the skin grime it could have been exposed to throughout the day.

 - Use a professional jewelry polishing cloth.
 The best way to clean your jewelry is with a professional jewelry polishing cloth.
 The cloth is treated with cleaning chemicals and not only will the cloth last a long time; it will give you an amazing shine each and every time.
 Rub gently in a lengthwise motion.
 Be careful not to pull hard on any joints or clasps as they could get damaged during cleaning.

 - Use hot water and baking soda.
-If you find you need more than a polishing cloth, another simple way to clean your silver jewelry is to fill an aluminum pan with really hot (but not boiling) tap water.
+If you find you need more than a polishing cloth, another simple way to clean your silver jewelry is to fill an aluminium pan with really hot (but not boiling) tap water.
 Add about 2 teaspoons of baking soda and 1 teaspoon of salt.
 Stir a bit.
 Add your jewelry and let soak for 10 minutes.
 Use a soft brush to scrub away the tarnish that has accumulated.
 Rinse and dry thoroughly.
 Please note that it is not advisable to use this method on jewelry with stones or plating as damage could occur.

 - Never use toothpaste to clean silver jewelry, as it is very abrasive.

 - Never dip any silver jewelry in ‘dip’ solutions or commercial cleaning solutions even though it may say that it is for silver jewelry.
-Dip cleaners will work the first few times, but after that, the silver jewelry may change color and will never look the same.
+Dip cleaners will work the first few times, but after that, the silver jewelry may change colour and will never look the same.

-If the scratches are too deep or the oxidation process has happened over a long period of time, consider having it cleaned and polished by a professional jeweler once.
+If the scratches are too deep or the oxidation process has happened over a long period of time, consider having it cleaned and polished by a professional jeweller once.
 Then you can follow the above steps regularly.